 Not all essential oil recipes will need an emulsifier, just water-based ones.
 Essential oils mix great with fats like cocoa butter, coconut oil, and carrier oils.

-For example, homemade cream, sunscreen, or chapstick made without water will not need an emulsifier.
+For example, homemade cream, DIY natural sunscreen, or homemade chapstick made without water will not need an emulsifier.

-However, water-based recipes, such as room sprays that contain oils, will need some sort of emulsifier.
+However, water-based recipes, such as essential oil room sprays that contain oils, will need some sort of emulsifier.

 Are emulsifiers safe?